puzzleshark/rxiter/README.md

 `repeat` takes a **iterator**, and "records" it's outputed values so that it is turned into an **iterable**, and can be "listened" back multiple times.

 ## Example
-Suppose we have a api endpoint that we would like to poll to get the most up to for let's say the weather in Toronto.
+Suppose we have a API endpoint that we would like to poll to get the most up to date weather in Toronto.
 We could set up an observable as follows:

 ```
 async get_toronto_weather():